jannegpriv/openhab-addons/bundles/org.openhab.binding.lynkco/README.md

 # Lynk&Co Binding

 This binding integrates Lynk&Co vehicles into openHAB, providing both status information and control capabilities.
 It has been tested with the Lynk&Co 01 model.
+It only works for the 01 model before the 2025 facelift.

 ## Prerequisites